 The benefits with a weighted vest for running

-Obviously there are huge benefits to this training method, otherwise there wouldn't be as many products out there.
+Obviously there are huge benefits to running with weights, otherwise there wouldn’t be as many products out there.
 There are three major benefits to wearing a weighted vest when running:

 - Improved cardio